sillelien/scheduler/README.md

 ```

 Here you can see the three parts: the Configurator server, the Configurator editor and the Scheduler.
-The editor allows you to create and modify Scheduler YAML files.
+The editor allows you to create and modify Scheduler YAML files, the server stores them in a git repository and Scheduler uses them to Schedule work.

 When you first start up this docker-compose arrangement Scheduler will create the appropriate directories and files for you to use.

 ${TUTUM}